• Skip to primary navigation

 Instructions

-1. Place white chocolate, finely chopped with a knife, in a medium bowl.
+1. Place the finely chopped white chocolate in a medium bowl.

-2. Add the heavy cream, butter, vanilla extract and a pinch of salt.
+2. Add heavy cream, butter, vanilla, and salt.

-6. Place the white chocolate truffles in the fridge for 1 hour or in the freezer for 10 minutes.
+6. Chill the truffles for 1 hour (or 10 min in the freezer).

-7. Melt the white chocolate and place in a small deep bowl.
+7. Melt the white chocolate for coating and pour into a small deep bowl.

 Equipment